 “Yeah, it was planned,” Gilbert said with a smile.

-Even with LSU football winning the College Football Playoff National Championship Game over Clemson, Gilbert’s arrival in Baton Rouge means the Tigers’ prolific offense under coach Ed Orgeron should be re-tooled for another season in 2020.
+Even with LSU football winning the College Football Playoff National Championship Game over Clemson that year, Gilbert’s arrival in Baton Rouge meant the Tigers’ prolific offense under coach Ed Orgeron should have been re-tooled for another season in 2020.

-This article was originally published October 23, 2019.
+This post was originally published on October 23, 2019 but has been updated.